ItEndsWithTens/SickJumps/README.txt

     script_variable  string

+      Assigns a string, containing some debug info, to the specified variable name.
+Said string is colon-delimited, and takes the following form:

+        "frame:X:multiplier:Y:section:Z"

+      Respectively, it provides the current input frame number, multiplier, and a simple label describing what section ("before", "ramp up", "full speed", "ramp down", or "after") the current output frame resides in.

-      A variable name to which the current multiplier for a frame should be assigned.
-Intended for use with Avisynth's runtime environment.
+      The string is updated each frame, and is intended for use with Avisynth's runtime environment.
 Be sure to set ScriptClip's after_frame to true so the variable gets set properly.

+      See the source distribution for an example script that demonstrates one approach to parsing the string and using some of its information.